wazo-platform/wazo-auth/README.md

 The default config is /etc/wazo-auth/config.yml, you could override in /etc/wazo-auth/conf.d/

-Enabling the users resgistration API
+Enabling the users registration API
 ------------------------------------

 To enable the users registration (/users/register) API endpoint, add a file containing the following lines to the /etc/wazo-auth/conf.d directory and